hartwigmedical/hmftools/gripss/README.md

 Any breakend that is linked to a PASS breakend (by one of the 3 above rules) and is filtered as DEDUP and is NOT a short DEL or DUP <1kb in length, is rescued from soft filtering and marked as PASS.
 Breakend pairs that link a pair of genes to make a known pathogenic fusions are also rescued for translocations or intrachromosomal variants of length greater than 10kb, for all soft filters except maxPolyAHomLength.

-To improve detection of mobile element insertions, a pair of breakends which are linked by 'DSB’ may also be rescued if at least one side fails only the minQual filter and the combined qual score of the 2 breakends is >1000
+To improve detection of mobile element insertions, a pair of breakends or break junctions which are linked by 'DSB’ may also be rescued if the combined qual score of the 2 breakends is > 1000